The trend in medicine is to explore nonsurgical solutions to various health problems. The same trend is occurring in the

 The TRUE definition of quality is reduction of variation about the mean.
 As quality experts note, unless you have data, you simply have no business talking about quality.
 New patients coming into SpineNevada completed a clinical outcome tool that measured their pain level, severity of symptoms and functional status.
 Three months after their first visit, an outside nurse unaffiliated with SpineNevada called a random sample of these patients and interviewed them for functional status, current symptoms and patient satisfaction.
 This is the most unbiased, statistically relevant method for outcomes analysis.

 The clinical outcomes presented here are analyzed by an outside firm that specializes in tracking spine outcomes, and is involved with other spine centers across the U.S. The results show that SpineNevada receives at its front door the most complex patient base in the region.
-One in five new patients to SpineNevada had previous back surgery, and 82% had suffered from back or neck pain for more than four months.
-Additionally, 67% of new patients had serious neurological symptoms like pain radiating beyond a knee or elbow, which can imply a serious disc-related problem.
+Over one in three new patients to SpineNevada had previous back surgery, and 76% had suffered from back or neck pain for more than four months.
+Additionally, 45% of new patients had serious neurological symptoms like pain radiating beyond a knee or elbow, which can imply a serious disc-related problem.
 But even with the most complex patient base, the center had impressive outcomes.
 As to patient satisfaction, 91% of the patients studied in this sample said they would recommend SpineNevada to a friend.

 Quality is a journey, however, rather than a destination, and we are committed to continually improving.
 This report documents our footprints on that journey.